ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 - **URL Schemes**: (for example `fb1581349575427190` , fb+Client ID from Facebook developer console)

-For more information about using Facebook as an identity provider, see [Enabling Facebook authentication in iOS apps](https://www.ng.bluemix.net/docs/services/mobileaccess/facebook-auth-ios.html).
+For more information about using Facebook as an identity provider, see [Enabling Facebook authentication in iOS apps](https://www.bluemix.net/docs/services/mobileaccess/facebook-auth-ios.html).

 #### Android:

 1. Navigate to the `strings.xml` file, in the  `Android\helloTodoAdvanced\bluelist\app\src\main\res\values\` directory.
 Replace `Your_Facebook_App_Id` with the appID from the Facebook application you created.
 1. Verify that your Google Play package name in your Facebook app is `com.ibm.helloTodoAdvanced` and that your class name is `com.ibm.helloTodoAdvanced.MainActivity`.

-For more information about using Facebook as an identity provider, see [Enabling Facebook authentication in Android apps](https://www.ng.bluemix.net/docs/services/mobileaccess/facebook-auth-android.html).
+For more information about using Facebook as an identity provider, see [Enabling Facebook authentication in Android apps](https://www.bluemix.net/docs/services/mobileaccess/facebook-auth-android.html).

-#### Cordova:
-In order to configure Cordova applications for Facebook authentication integration you will need to make changes in native code of the Cordova application, i.e. Java, Objective-C, or Swift.
-Each platform needs to be configured separately.
-See the [Cordova HelloAuthentication sample](https://github.com/ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication) for detailed instructions of how to configure each platform.
-After a one-time completion of the native configuration, development of the JavaScript should be able to be done independent of the platform.
-If the native platform is removed from Cordova at any time, you will have to add the Facebook authentication back in again.

 ### Run the helloTodoAdvanced sample application